 - Shape design: We aim to develop intuitive tools for designing and editing 3D shapes, from arbitrary ones to shapes that obey application-dependent constraints – such as, for instance, being developable for surfaces aimed at representing objects made of cloth or of paper.

 - Motion synthesis: Our goal is to ease the interactive generation and control of 3D motion and deformations, in particular by enabling intuitive, coarse to fine design of animations.
-The applications will range from the simulation of passive objects to the control of virtual creatures.
+The applications range from the simulation of passive objects to the control of virtual creatures.

 - Narrative design: The aim is to help users to express, refine and convey temporal narrations, from stories to educational or industrial scenarios.
-We will develop both virtual direction tools such as interactive storyboarding frameworks, and high-level models for virtual cinematography, such as rule-based cameras able to automatically follow the ongoing action.
+We develop both virtual direction tools such as interactive storyboarding frameworks, and high-level models for virtual cinematography, such as rule-based cameras able to automatically follow the ongoing action.

-- Virtual prototypes: An important feature of our project is to enable the authoring and editing of virtual content, at every stage of the creation process regardless the nature of this content (shapes, motions or stories).
+An important feature of our project is to enable the authoring and editing of virtual content, at every stage of the creation process regardless the nature of this content (shapes, motions or stories).